 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].

 Protect from light.

-4. National Study Commission on Cytotoxic Exposure - Recommendations for Handling Cytotoxic Agents.
-Available from Louis P. Jeffrey, Sc D, Chairman, National Study Commisssion on Cytotoxic Exposure, Massachusetts College of Pharmacy and Allied Health Sciences, 179 Longwood Avenue, Boston Massachusetts 02115.
+2 National Study Commission on Cytotoxic Exposure - Recommendations for Handling Cytotoxic Agents.
+Available from Louis P. Jeffrey, Sc D, Chairman, National Study Commission on Cytotoxic Exposure, Massachusetts College of Pharmacy and Allied Health Sciences, 179 Longwood Avenue, Boston, Massachusetts 02115.

-5. Clinical Oncological Society of Australia: Guidelines and recommendations for safe handling of anti- neoplastic agents.
+3 Clinical Oncological Society of Australia: Guidelines and recommendations for safe handling of antineoplastic agents.
 Med J Australia 1983; 1:426-428.

-6. Jones RB, et al. Safe handling of chemotherapeutic agents: A report from the Mount Sinai Medical Center.
-Ca - A Cancer Journal for Clinicians Sept/Oct 1983; 258-263.
+4 Jones RB, et al. Safe handling of chemotherapeutic agents: A report from the Mount Sinai Medical Center.
+CA -A Cancer Journal for Clinicians Sept/Oct 1983; 258-263.

 Additional Trexall Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.